-After consideration of the issues and a high-level cost benefit analysis (CBA), the GCRA concludes that there is a substantial benefit to competition and to customers as a whole from the introduction of WLR.
-As such, the GCRA has issued this Final Decision to modify the licence of CWG by creating an obligation on it to make available to other operators a WLR product for its fixed-line telephony network no later than 7 November 2013.
+After consideration of the issues and a high-level cost benefit analysis (CBA), the JCRA concludes that there is a substantial benefit to competition and to customers as a whole from the introduction of WLR.
+As such, the JCRA provides Final Notice of its decision to modify the licence of JT by creating an obligation on it to make available to other operators a WLR product for its fixed-line telephony network no later than 7 November 2013.

-2. Structure of the Decision
+2. Structure of the Notice

-The decision is structured as follows:
+This Final Notice is structured as follows:

-Section 3 sets out the legal and licensing basis for this decision; Section 4 lists the respondents to the draft decision and summarises the key points in the responses; Section 5 sets out GCRA's consideration of these responses and the rationale behind its Final Decision; Section 6 sets down the Final Decision; Section 7 considers the next steps; Annex A sets out legal considerations; Annex B reports on processes, including (B2) the process flow diagram; and Annex C contains the text of the licence modification for CWG.
+Section 3 sets out the legal and licensing basis for this decision; Section 4 lists the respondents to the Initial Notice and summarises the key points in the responses; Section 5 sets out JCRA's consideration of these responses and the rationale behind its decision; Section 6 sets down the decision; Section 7 considers the next steps; Annex A sets out legal considerations; Annex B reports on processes, including (B2) the process flow diagram; Annex C contains the text of the licence modification for JT.